Bootlegger19/bar-inventory-app/README.md

 # bar-inventory-app
-An dedicated inventroy app for night life industry.
+An dedicated inventroy tool for the night life industry.